markoparkermarsenic/sprout/README.md

 `pip install -r requirements.txt`

 ### set up
-to initialise logging work
+To initialise logging work
 `run build_scripts/build.sh`

 ## endpoints
 ### /posts/
-post must contain `paragraphs` key, otherwise will 400
+Post must contain `paragraphs` key, otherwise will 400

+## tests
+`python -m unittest`

 ## notes
-no data is returned from the server since there is an assumed db interface that hasn't been mocked here.
+No data is returned from the server since there is an assumed db interface that hasn't been mocked here.